Labette County USD 506: Schools

 There are five rural grade schools located in Altamont, Edna, Bartlett, Mound Valley, and an area southwest of Parsons called Meadow View.
 Labette County High School (LCHS) is located in Altamont.
 Grades 9-12 have a consistent enrollment of about 500 students.
 Since its founding in 1895, the school has prided itself on career, vocational, and technical training.
 LCHS has an agriculture department that includes a school farm.
 It also has an automotive technology department that completes both in-house projects as well as services for the community.
 LCHS has a building and trades department, one of the only electronics departments, a certified welding shop, a family/career science department, and a business-technology department.
 LCHS also runs a cafe in Altamont when school is in session called the Grizzly Grind.
-It is ran by the Business Classes with contributions from its Culinary Arts program as well.
+It is run by the Business Classes with contributions from its Culinary Arts program as well.

 Labette County High School is considered a class 4A school and offers the KHSAA sports of: football, volleyball, cross country, basketball, wrestling, tennis, golf, baseball, softball, and track & field.
 LCHS has an award-winning theatre department and fine arts that include choir, band, 2D & 3D art classes.
-The school offers a variety of extra- and intra-curricular activities including: National FFA, FBLA (Future Business Leaders of America), FCCLA (Family and Career Consumer Leaders of America), Skills USA, and ITS (International Thespian Society).
+The school offers a variety of extra- and intra-curricular activities including: National FFA, FBLA (Future Business Leaders of America), FCCLA (Family, Career and Community Leaders of America), Skills USA, and ITS (International Thespian Society).
 Also, LCHS has a math club, a stage band, a chess club, SADD (Students Against Destructive Decisions), and FCA (Fellowship of Christian Athletes).